 Is it any good?

 This award-winning series is full of witty lines and entertainingly complicated narratives that are both quirky and dramatic.
-Later episodes also feature [some weird formatting here that I can’t seem to fix]an array of amusing characters played by notable actors like Portia de Rossi, Lucy Liu, Robert Downey, Jr. and Hayden Panettiere.
+Later episodes also feature an array of amusing characters played by notable actors like Portia de Rossi, Lucy Liu, Robert Downey, Jr. and Hayden Panettiere.
 The show's iconic piano bar scenes, which showcase singer Vonda Shepard, also provide a stage for musical performances by the likes of Barry White, Tina Turner, and Josh Groban.